Should I Wait Or Should I Go Now?

 Secondly, nobody knows how much time is left for him/her on this planet, not to mention that even if you live happily ever after, unexpected, less pleasant, things may occur along the way - unfortunate events/situations that may require you to get off the long-term investment tracks.
 If the need for money occurs exactly when the market is experiencing a rough time, this could be destructive (financially) and devastating (mentally).

 Finally, just like the above comment has asked: What if statistically I may not have 20-25 years ahead of me?
-(The comment used a 10 years time span, but I'm a generous person so I'm happy to grant twice as much and then some.)
+(The comment used a 10-year time span, but I'm a generous person, so I'm happy to grant twice as much and then some.)

 What are the ways one can and should shift from being "fully invested" to not being "fully in cash," yet improving the firewall protection of a portfolio?